loxK/android_vendor_community/README.md

 2. Run `repo sync` to update the repositories

+3. Run `pushd vendor/community/hero && ./unzip-files.sh && popd`
+ to unzip proprietary files from existing roms.
+Note that this step requires you to have two files in your AOSP root directory:

+  * `update-signed.zip` (this should be a HERO21 or KaguDroid ROM)
+  * `signed-google_ion-ota-14721.zip`

-3. Run `. build/envsetup.sh` to setup your build environment
+4. .
+Run `. build/envsetup.sh` to setup your build environment

-4. Run `lunch community_hero-eng` to select the right configuration
+5. Run `lunch community_hero-eng` to select the right configuration

 # Known issues